DanielBarie/ProxmoxSetup/README.md

   - IP address setting for each VM
   - Generation of ssh keys for each VM
   - Setting locale and keyboard (maybe already set in the template that was used for cloning)
+- See below for using it with a complete Ubuntu VM.

 ### Made a mistake setting the boot order?